zzzprojects/learn-orm/tutorials/architecture/repository-pattern/create-repository.md

 You could instantiate a new context in the repository, but then if you used multiple repositories in one controller, each would end up with a separate context.

-The repository implements `IDisposable` and disposes the database context as you saw earlier in the controller, and its CRUD methods make calls to the database context in the same way that you saw earlier.
+The repository implements `IDisposable` and disposes the database context as you saw earlier in the controller.
+Its CRUD methods make calls to the database context in the same way that you saw earlier.